miragecraft/pixelperfect/README.md

 # PixelPerfect

+Preserve pixel alignment when zooming/resizing the webpage.

+## How

-Preserve pixel alignment when zooming/resizing the webpage by adjusting CSS variable values so the rendered size rounds to a whole integer based on devicePixelRatio.
+Monitor devicePixelRatio changes, adjusting CSS variable values so the rendered size rounds to the nearest integer.

 ## Usage